Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Conclusion

 \section{Conclusion}

-We propose Function-word De-Attention (FDA) calculates the original and the function-word cross-attention within attention heads, and differentially subtracts the latter from the former for more aligned and robust VLMs.
+In this paper, we propose Function-word De-Attention (FDA) calculates the original and the function-word cross-attention within attention heads, and differentially subtracts the latter from the former for more aligned and robust VLMs.
 Specifically, we tested the FDA on 2 downstream tasks, 3 datasets, and 3 models, and evaluated all methods under 6 attacks.
-By comparing with existing SOTA defenses, our FDA shows superiority of FDA in boosting robustness.
+By comparing with existing SOTA defenses, our FDA shows superiority of FDA in boosting robustness and clean performance.
+We also provide an in-depth analysis of FDA and validate its boost on zero-shot performance.
+Our work validate the redundancy of function words in vision-language models and the subsequent vulnerability brought by these words, calling for more research interest in further exploration.